jocruz/Java-projects/README.md

 ## 🛠️ Project Highlights

-- **Array Lists:** 🃏 For Array Lists, I developed a `Baseball Card Manager`, managing collections with finesse.
+- **Array Lists:** 🃏 For Array Lists, I developed a `Baseball Card Manager` and `Baccarat`, managing baseball cards and using arrays to manage the players/computers hands in Baccarat.
 - **Linked Lists:** 📅 Crafted a `Scheduler Manager` and `Custom Itinerary`, organizing tasks with precision.
 - **Stacks:** 🎴 Took on the challenge of creating a solitaire game, dubbed `Stackotaire`, stacking elements in a fun twist.
 - **Queues:** 🚌 Engineered a `Stony Brook Bus Simulator`, orchestrating queue dynamics in a simulated transport network.